TheDragonait656/TheDragonait656/README.md

-- 👋 Hi, I’m @TheDragonait656
+- 👋 Hi, I’m Carlos Grabriel Richiez Roldan
-- 👀 I’m interested in ...
+- 👀 I’m interested in gobernar el mundo
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Programacion para mecatronicos
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Tesla
-- 📫 How to reach me ...
+- 📫 How to reach me idk

 <!---
 TheDragonait656/TheDragonait656 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.